 For this purpose, a specialized mechanism was used to connect the bottom of two adjacent units, which could be released as and when needed.

-In addition to all these features, safety and administrative laws could now be easily applied, as there was a uniform standard that was applied to all the containers that were shipped across the world.
+In addition to all these features, safety and administrative laws could now be easily applied, as a uniform standard was used for all the containers shipped across the world.

 Uses of CONEX Containers